 It’s easy to be the most concerned about your lawn, but the truth is, brown grass isn’t as big of a deal as what is happening just below the surface.

 When the weather gets hot and dry like this, the moisture begins to evaporate, not just out of the ground, but also out of substances like concrete and wood.

-The heat and lack of moisture in the ground causes soil to shrink.
+The heat and lack of moisture in the ground cause soil to shrink.
 Sometimes you can see it along the border of your home.
 The dirt will dry, harden, and separate from the foundation of your house.
-On the surface this may seem normal and be more of an eyesore than a legitimate issue.
+On the surface, this may seem normal and be more of an eyesore than a legitimate issue.

 The worst part of soil shrinkage and the steady decline of moisture is that it doesn’t happen evenly.
 There are several factors, such as the amount of sun and the grading of the home’s lot, that impact how quickly moisture is evaporated from the ground.

 Very rarely is a lot graded to drain toward a home – that’s how basements flood.
-For most people, the yard is sloped to drain moisture away from the home.
+The yard is sloped to drain moisture away from the home for most people.
 Which causes the soil closest to your home to dry first and lower portions of the yard where the water drains to dry last.

 Consider keeping your lawn well-watered.
-This time of year, that can be hard especially with temperatures working against you.
+That can be hard this time of year, especially with temperatures working against you.
 It can also be a bit of a chore without a sprinkler system, but preventing the soil surrounding your home from growing too dry is a great first step.